direct costs are just the tip

 • Build a list of potential employees that have the following characteristics.

-• High achievers / Over Achievers.
+• High achievers / Over achievers.

 • Leaders in their peer group, or at least well respected.